department-of-veterans-affairs/va.gov-team/products/va-notify/notification-preferences-mvp/README.md

 # Notification Preferences MVP

-Default send - A veteran is automatically opted in to Veterans who chose to opt-in to health care appts on va.gov prior to notification preferences, will have the opt-in radio button selected.
+Default send - A veteran is automatically opted in to a particular notification because they Veterans who chose to opt-in to health care appts on va.gov prior to notification preferences, will have the opt-in radio button selected.
 Otherwise default send will show no radio buttons selected.

 True - preference is set to "Send"